Marc Wadsworth: Activism

 Wadsworth helped to secure Black Sections (caucuses) within the Labour Party, first tabled in 1983, to further the cause of greater African, Caribbean and Asian political representation.
 All four of Britain's first minority African, Caribbean and Asian members of parliament of modern times were members.

-He then co-founded the Anti-Racist Alliance (ARA) in 1991, to campaign for justice after the 1993 murder of Stephen Lawrence.
+He then founded the Anti-Racist Alliance (ARA) in 1991, to campaign for justice after the 1993 murder of Stephen Lawrence, introducing Lawrence's parents to South African Nobel Peace Prize winners Nelson Mandela and Archbishop Desmond Tutu.
 The ARA succeeded in getting human rights lawyer Geoffrey Bindman to draft a bill to make racial harassment and racial violence specific criminal offences, which proposals became law years later.

-Wadsworth lost his position as ARA leader in 1994 following disputes with Socialist Action and Ken Livingstone.
+Wadsworth lost his position as ARA leader in 1994, following disputes with Socialist Action and Ken Livingstone.

 He resigned from the Labour Party in 2003 in protest against the Iraq War.
+He rejoined the party under the leadership of Jeremy Corbyn in May 2016.
+A month later, he accused Ruth Smeeth, who is Jewish and a sitting Labour MP, of collaborating with The Daily Telegraph.
+In April 2018, he was expelled from the party by its disciplinary panel, on the grounds of having brought the party into disrepute.

 Media and academia

 In January 2006, Wadsworth became founding editor of The-Latest.com, "Britain's first dedicated citizen journalism news portal".
 In 2008, an article by Wadsworth on The-Latest.com sparked a controversy involving newly elected London mayor Boris Johnson.
 Johnson's Australian spin doctor James McGrath said to Wadsworth in an interview that he would be fine if many elderly British African-Caribbean Londoners left the country due to Johnson's policies.

 Wadsworth published the interview with McGrath on The-Latest.com.
 McGrath then resigned when Johnson, who was facing criticism for previously referring to black people as "piccaninnies", said it was impossible for McGrath to continue as his political adviser because doubt could be raised about what he meant.
 Wadsworth said he had he had given McGrath a month to privately clarify his comments prior to publishing the interview.
 The Press Gazette reported on the controversy under the headline "Citizen journalism takes first UK scalp".